Aurelian-C/React-Summary_App/src/markdowns/07_Handling_side_effects/Synchronizing_with_effects.md

 Specifying `[isPlaying]` as the dependency array tells React that it ==should skip re-running your Effect **if `isPlaying` is the same as it was during the previous render**==.

-> **Note**: ==The dependency array can contain multiple dependencies.
-React will only skip re-running the Effect **if _all_** of the dependencies you specify have exactly the same values as they had during the previous render==.
+> **Note**: ==The dependency array can contain multiple dependencies. **React will only skip re-running the Effect _if all_ of the dependencies you specify have exactly the same values as they had during the previous render**==.
 React compares the dependency values using the [`Object.is`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) comparison.

 Notice that ==**you can’t "choose" your dependencies**.
 You will get a lint error _if the dependencies you specified don’t match what React expects based on the code inside your Effect_.
 This helps catch many bugs in your code.
 If your Effect uses some value but you _don’t_ want to re-run the Effect when it changes, you’ll need to [*edit the Effect code itself* to not “need” that dependency](https://beta.reactjs.org/learn/lifecycle-of-reactive-effects#what-to-do-when-you-dont-want-to-re-synchronize)==.
 If the linter lets you omit a dependency without errors, that means it is safe to do.